• Skip to primary navigation

 • Add the stock, mango chutney and ground almonds and simmer for 10-12 minutes until the sauce is thick and the Quorn pieces are tender.

-• Stir in the double cream, season, and serve with coriander leaves.
+• Stir in the double cream, season, and serve.

 Notes